commercetools/commercetools-project-sync/README.md

 which have been modified since the last time the sync has run would be synced.
 The application achieves that by persisting the last sync timestamp on commercetools using `CustomObjects` on every sync run.

-A last sync timestamp `customObject` for a runner name `testRun` running a **Type Sync** from a source commercetools project with the key `java-sync-source-dev1` looks as follows:
+The last sync timestamp `customObject` for a runner name `testRun` running a **Type Sync** from a source commercetools project with the key `java-sync-source-dev1` looks as follows:

 ```javascript
 {